vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 > Remember, the await keyword is only valid inside async functions.
 If you use it outside of an async function's body, you will get a SyntaxError.

-Implementing async/await is straightforward and you can then handle the errors using a try/catch block as follows:
+Implementing async/await is straightforward, and you can then handle the errors using a try/catch block as follows:

 ```
 app.get('/users', async (req, res, next) => {